 “When working outside your home market, you’re exposed to new risks,” says Sophi Tranchell, managing director of Divine Chocolate in the Guardian.
 “Use all the support and advice at your disposal.
 Training staff or recruiting specialists can support the business internally, and externally it is important to ensure you have sought specific expertise, particularly with regards to compliance, which can be complicated and is vital to get right.”

 Matt Kepple, CEO of Makerble, also recommends seeking specialist advice:

 “Touch base with UK Trade and Investment (UKTI): the government body organised the trade missions which took us to Singapore and New York…Getting the visas right is important when you’re setting up overseas and knowing whether you need to incorporate a new business entity in that country is key.”

-Adapt but Maintain Your Core Values
+Maintain Your Core Values

 Branding is one of the most important aspects of any business.
 Essentially, it makes a promise to your customers telling them what they can expect from you and differentiating you from your competitors.